arturgorczynski/Decision_tree_ExampleAndExplanation/README.md

-# Decision_tree_ExampleAndExplanation
+#Decision tree example with data
- Repository with sample Decision tree and Decision Tree Forest code and explanation
+This is sample ready-to-run code to create own Decision Tree model and visualise nodes.
+The code is annotated with explanations

+##Set up
+Install dependences: pip3 install -r requirements.txt